 The Tuscaloosa Barnyard is perfect for your group.

-Our farm was built from the ground up with a class like yours in mind.
+Our farm was designed with a class like yours in mind.
 Each area is laid out for parents and children to participate in what we call "rotations".
 It's a structured environment yet flexible & fun!

-We spend about 20 mins in each rotation working with the children in activities such as bottle feeding a baby animal, petting and feeding other farm animals, horse riding, and a tractor drawn wagon ride.
+We spend about 20 mins in each rotation working with the children in activities such as bottle feeding a baby animal, petting and feeding other farm animals, and going on a tractor drawn wagon ride.
 We also offer educational time where they'll learn a little about chickens, milking a cow and farm life.

-They'll enjoy other attractions such as the corn crib, rat racers, life-sized fiberglass milking cow, feeding the ducks and fish and the super fun cow train.
+They'll enjoy other attractions such as the corn crib, rat racers, life-sized model milking cow, feeding the ducks and fish and the super fun cow train.
+Horse rides are available at additional cost.
 In the fall we provide a pumpkin patch and other festivities.
 There's even play time so everyone can just relax and enjoy themselves.
 We have 2 playgrounds and the amazing jumping pillow.
 Hand washing stations, drinking fountains and restrooms are on site.
 For lunch time there are 4 pavilions with picnics tables.

 We also have a country store where guests can buy souvenir t-shirts for only $5 each as well as drinks and snacks.
 Before loading the bus at the end of the day we give everyone popsicles.